Predatory publishing: Blacklists

+Lists of journals or publishers deemed either acceptable or unacceptable have been published.
+Beall's List was an example of a free blacklist, and Cabells' Predatory Reports is an example of a paid blacklist database.
+The Committee on Publication Ethics (COPE) recommends against blindly trusting any list of fake or predatory journals, especially if they do not publish the criteria by which journals are evaluated.
+Some lists of purported predatory publishers have been criticized for being based on the authors' personal judgement, rather than objective evidence.

+Lists of acceptable sources, on the other hand, have been criticized as not being relevant to how academics evaluate journals.
+Directory of Open Access Journals is an example of a free whitelist.
+Other lists of pre-approved journals are available from large research funders.

 Beall's List

 University of Colorado Denver librarian and researcher Jeffrey Beall, who coined the term "predatory publishing", first published his list of predatory publishers in 2010.
-Beall's list of potential, possible, or probable predatory scholarly open-access publishers attempted to identify scholarly open access publishers with questionable practices.
+Beall's list of potential, possible, or probable predatory scholarly open-access publishers attempted to identify scholarly open-access publishers with questionable practices.
 In 2013, Nature reported that Beall's list and web site were "widely read by librarians, researchers, and open-access advocates, many of whom applaud his efforts to reveal shady publishing practices."
 Others have raised the objection that "(w)hether it's fair to classify all these journals and publishers as 'predatory' is an open question—several shades of gray may be distinguishable."

 Beall's analyses have been called sweeping generalizations with no supporting evidence, and he has also been criticized for being biased against open-access journals from less economically developed countries.
+A 2018 study has shown that Beall's criteria of "predatory" publishing were in no way limited to OA publishers and that, applying them to both OA and non-OA journals in the field of library and information science, even top tier non-OA journals could be qualified as predatory.
+Similarly, another study reported on the difficulties of demarcating predatory and non-predatory journals in biomedicine.
 One librarian wrote that Beall's list "attempts a binary division of this complex gold rush: the good and the bad.
 Yet many of the criteria used are either impossible to quantify..., or can be found to apply as often to established OA journals as to the new entrants in this area...
 Some of the criteria seem to make First World assumptions that aren't valid worldwide."
 Beall differed with these opinions and wrote a letter of rebuttal in mid-2015.